OpenWhere/ecs-deploy/README.md

 Bump a service version `deploy.py --cluster your-cluster --region us-east-1 --service service-name`

 ##Alternative Script
-An alternative script creates or updates services and tasks based on task definitions in a folder structure.
-Use this if you also want the script to create from scratch not just update ECS Tasks and services.
+An alternative script creates or updates services and tasks based on task definitions in a directory folder structure.
+Use this if you also want the script to create from scratch not just update ECS Tasks and Services in your cluster.
+This script is ideally invoked during the deploy process of your build process such from within Jenkins or CircleCI.

-We evoke this docker container during our other project build process in order to automatically deploy and update ECS tasks and services.
+We invoke this docker container during our other project build process in order to automatically deploy and update ECS tasks and services.
 Tasks and services are checked inside the project to describe how the project will deployed to ECS.
-A diretory structure of `ecs/ecs_services`, `ecs/ecs_tasks` is assumed.
+Task and Service adjustments are managed just like any other code change.
+A relative diretory structure of `ecs/ecs_services`, `ecs/ecs_tasks` is assumed for organizing the task and service definitions.

-Run the script `docker run --volume ~/.aws:/root/.aws --volume ./ecs:/usr/src/app/ecs openwhere/ecs-deploy ./ecsUpdate.py --help`
+To run the script via docker `docker run --volume ~/.aws:/root/.aws --volume ./ecs:/usr/src/app/ecs openwhere/ecs-deploy ./ecsUpdate.py --help`

 ###Overriding environment variables
 This script can automatically configure environment specific settings inside your task definitions.
-It will also namespace tasks by environment as tasks names are unique per account not VPC. `ENV` and `REGOION` are subsituted by default inside the `containerDefinitions.environment` section of a task definition as well as in the `containderDefinitions.image`
+It will also namespace tasks by environment as task definition names are unique per account not VPC. `ENV` and `REGOION` are subsituted by default inside the `containerDefinitions.environment` section of a task definition as well as in the `containderDefinitions.image`

 To override your own custom variable simply prefix the value with a `$` inside the task definition and provide the variable to docker via `-e`.
 For example